renansan/slimming/README.md

 > An agile command line image optimizer tool.

-How It Works
+## How It Works

+Slimming uses the `imagemin` npm module with Grunt to automatically compress multiple images locally.

 ## Getting Started

-Just clone the git repo — `git clone https://github.com/renansan/slimming.git` and compress your images! :D
+Just clone the git repo — `git clone https://github.com/renansan/slimming.git` and compress your images! :smile:

 This tool requires some stuffs installed: